jimmyshultz/waypoint/migrations/README.md

    - Add the connection string to your `.env` file (see `.env.example` for format)

 4. **Apply migrations**:
-   - Run `./scripts/apply-migrations.sh` to create the schema
+   - Use the GitHub Actions "Apply Migrations" workflow to create the schema
+   - Or run the API and use the test endpoint (`/api/test/create-tables`)

 ## Migration Files